Manquia/Distillery/Memory.md

 Unions are useful when some memory/information is not relavent to all states of a given user-defined type.
 This can reduce the memory the programmer must reason about by restricting access to the irrelevent memory while in certain states.
 Unions share the memory between states and may reduce the memory footprint.

-Example: (extra) Let's consider guard NPC in a game.
+**Example**: (extra) Let's consider guard NPC in a game.
 The guard has 2 states "attacking" and "guarding".
 While attacking we hold onto data about the fight, let's say 84 bytes of memory.
 While we are guarding we only need to patrol a set path, let's say 98 bytes of memory.
 While guarding we are never attacking and while we are attacking we are never guarding.
 With this in mind, we can store the "attacking" data and the "guarding" data at the same address and use a union/Sum Type/Variant to interpret the memory according to our current state.

 General characteristics of union like memory types by name:

 Unions, #place:
  * Does not keep a state value
  * Does not enforce initialization of relavent data
- * Does not restrict access to non relavent data Tagged Union, Sum Types, Variants:
+ * Does not restrict access to non relavent data

+Tagged Union, Sum Types, Variants:
  * keeps a state value
  * Enforce initialization of relavent data